18F/handbook/_pages/training-development/conferences-events-training.md

 If the event that you're attending is being hosted virtually, please review the [TTS Virtual Events guidance](https://docs.google.com/document/d/1YrDs9PA8HkfLkhSfOfyJnLjAYcTkV6_vHlU7HBoyi0k/edit#heading=h.d6kk6wkyrvzf) for important considerations and tips.

+***NOTE: If you are attending a free virtual event and will NOT be speaking, you do not need to fill out the Event Request Google Form above.
+Please just discuss in advance with your Supervisor if you will be attending during work hours.***

 ## Approval timelines

 The review and approval process times vary by the type of request and the layers of approval required.
 It is best to submit your [training request](https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform?usp=sf_link) as early as possible.